DonTseTse/bash_commons/helpers.md

 If the pipes are not documented, the default is:
 - `stdin`: ignored
 - `stdout`: empty
+Parameters enclosed in brackets [ ] are optional.

 ### capture()
 Collects `stdout`, `stderr` (if `$STDERR` = 1) and the return status of a command and copies them into global variables.